 The legalization of medical and recreational marijuana continues to spread across America, with more states joining the movement each year.
-In fact, the majority of people in the country (at least 66% as of 2019, according to Gallup) are now in favor of legalized marijuana.
+In fact, the majority of people in the country (60% as of April 2021, according to Gallup) are now in favor of legalized marijuana for medical and recreational use.
 Given the reality of increasing marijuana use, many employers undoubtedly have, or will soon have, some issues to navigate.

 Employer concerns often center on two issues: workplace drug policies and workers’ compensation.
-Here are the stats: Medical use of marijuana is now legal in 33 states.
-Recreational use of marijuana is now legal in 11 states and Washington, DC.
-However, despite these state laws, marijuana continues to be illegal at the federal level.
+Here are the stats: Medical use of marijuana is now legal in 37 states.
+Recreational use of marijuana is now legal in 19 states and Washington, DC.
+However, despite these state laws, marijuana continues to be illegal at the federal level, for now.
 It is listed as a Schedule 1 drug under the Controlled Substances Act.
 The conflicting state and federal laws have created a complicated legal and policy puzzle for employers.

 Enforcing workplace drug policies in light of legalized marijuana

 In states where marijuana use is now legal, some employers face a conundrum: How can they enforce their workplace drug policy?
 In Illinois, for example, medical marijuana use became legal in 2014.
 Recreational marijuana use became legal on January 1, 2020.
 If you own a business in Illinois and your company has a zero-tolerance policy for drug use, what will you do if your employee tests positive for marijuana?
 The answer, most likely, is not much, according to The National Law Review.
 There are two reasons for this: